-Mr. Malo's practice focuses on bankruptcy and litigation issues.
-He primarily represents lending institutions, equity groups, financial services corporations, equipment lessors, landlords, real estate developers, and other creditors.
-Mr. Malo has extensive experience in all aspects of bankruptcy and workout proceedings, and has also served as lead trial counsel for significant jury and bench trials in both state and federal courts.
-Additionally, Mr. Malo has developed a specialized practice counseling clients on all aspects of high stakes landlord/tenant issues, taking many such matters to trial.
+Aaron's practice focuses on bankruptcy and litigation issues.
+He primarily represents creditors, including lending institutions, equity groups, financial services corporations, equipment lessors, landlords, and real estate developers.
+Aaron has extensive experience in all aspects of bankruptcy and workout proceedings, and has served as lead trial counsel for significant jury and bench trials in both state and federal courts.
+Additionally, Aaron has developed a specialized practice counseling clients on all aspects of high stakes landlord/tenant issues, taking many such matters to trial.
 He frequently writes, teaches and lectures on bankruptcy, litigation and creditors' rights issues.
-Previously, Mr. Malo taught bankruptcy law at the Orange County campus of Golden Gate University's Graduate School of Taxation.
+Previously, Aaron taught bankruptcy law at the Orange County campus of Golden Gate University's Graduate School of Taxation.

-Mr. Malo has a strong commitment to community service and the provision of pro bono legal services.
-He has served on the Public Law Center's board of directors since 2006, and recently joined that organization's executive board since 2013, and served as president of the PLC’s board of directors in 2017.
-Aaron leads the Orange County office's pro bono efforts, most recently pioneering a new collaboration between Sheppard Mullin, the Public Law Center and Children's Hospital of Orange County that serves the families of ill children seeking treatment at CHOC.
-Mr. Malo is also a member of the Orange County Bar Foundation's Society of Fellows.
+Aaron has a strong commitment to community service and the provision of pro bono legal services.
+He has served on the Public Law Center's board of directors since 2006, served on that organization's executive board since 2013, and served as president of the PLC’s board of directors in 2017.
+Aaron leads the Orange County office's pro bono efforts, in which capacity he helped pioneer a new collaboration between Sheppard Mullin, the Public Law Center and Children's Hospital of Orange County that serves the families of ill children seeking treatment at CHOC.
+Aaron has handled significant pro bono cases protecting the interests of veterans, immigrants, and exploited persons.

-Mr. Malo is among the leaders of the Southern California bar.
+Aaron is among the leaders of the Southern California bar.
 In 2021 he received the Anti-Defamation League’s Marcus Kaufman Jurisprudence Award, a recognition presented annually to attorneys who make outstanding contributions to the legal profession and to the community.
 In 2019, Aaron received the Peter M. Elliott Award, an award given annually to a lawyer who demonstrates substantial knowledge of bankruptcy law, possesses the high level of honesty, integrity and ethics, and who serves to improve access to justice.
 In addition, Aaron served a four year term as a lawyer representative to the Ninth Circuit Judicial Conference (2010-2014).
-As a Ninth Circuit lawyer representative, Mr. Malo attended the Central District of California Judicial Conference and Ninth Circuit Chief Bankruptcy Judges conferences each year.
+In that capacity, Aaron attended the Central District of California Judicial Conference and Ninth Circuit Chief Bankruptcy Judges conferences each year.
 He was invited to speak about modern bankruptcy case solicitation practices as the Ninth Circuit Chief Bankruptcy Judges Conference in San Diego in 2012.
-In addition, Mr. Malo has served on the Orange County Bankruptcy Forum's board of directors since 2007, and was among the initial members of the Central District of California Bankruptcy Bar Advisory Committee (founded in 2009), joined the board of directors of the Orange County chapter of the Federal Bar Association in 2019, and was recently reappointed to serve a second term on the Central District of California Attorney Admissions Fund Board.
+In addition, Aaron has served on the Orange County Bankruptcy Forum's board of directors since 2007, was among the founding members of the Central District of California Bankruptcy Bar Advisory Committee (founded in 2009), joined the board of directors of the Orange County chapter of the Federal Bar Association in 2019, and was recently reappointed to serve a second term on the Central District of California Attorney Admissions Fund Board.

 Bankruptcy and Bankruptcy-related Litigation:

 In re Berkeley Delaware Court.
 Represented senior secured lender in connection with second Chapter 11 filing by a Northern California real estate project developer.
 Had the case deemed a single asset real estate case, over objection of the debtor.
 Obtained relief from stay to foreclose.
 Had the case converted to Chapter 7.
 Settled litigation with the Chapter 7 Trustee over the objection of the debtor.
-Successfully defeated petition for writ enjoining the settlement filed with the Ninth Circuit Court of Appeals.
-Defended settlement with the Chapter 7 Trustee before the District Court and the Ninth Circuit Court of Appeal.
+Successfully defeated petition for writ enjoining the settlement which was affirmed in a published decision from the Ninth Circuit Court of Appeal.
 (Bankruptcy Court for the Southern District of California, District Court for the Southern District of California, Ninth Circuit Court of Appeal.)

 In re MMFX Technologies Corporation.
 Represented the debtor in its Chapter 11 bankruptcy case.
 Negotiated forbearance agreement with secured creditor.
 Ran and completed sale of substantially all the debtor's assets.
 Confirmed Chapter 11 plan.